Location changed to United States (USD)

 Decoded

 Simply put, the black-tie dress code encompasses a variation on the tuxedo.
-As one of the most longstanding of formal dress codes, black-tie attire can be expressed in one of three main ways: full tuxedo, black-tie optional, or creative black-tie.
+As one of the most longstanding of formal dress codes, black-tie attire can be expressed in one of three main ways: full tuxedo, creative black-tie, or black-tie optional.

-Off-white double-breasted tuxedo with black bow tie & belt.
+Off-white double-breasted tuxedo with white shirt and black silk bow tie.

 The Full Tuxedo

-At a Glance: Tuxedo, shirt, velvet loafers, & bow tie.
+At a Glance: Tuxedo, shirt, lace-up shoes, & bow tie.

 An enduring classic that takes the guesswork out of putting together an outfit for a black-tie event, the full black tuxedo comes with over a century of established guidelines that arguably make it the most refined of all dress codes.